 Galle Fort is a UNESCO World Heritage Site on the South Western Coast of Sri Lanka.
-It is a lovely fort town and my fondest memory of it is walking on the Fort Walls with a lovely light house behind me.
+It is a lovely fort town and my fondest memory of it is walking on the mighty walls with a lovely lighthouse behind me.

 Galle – The Walking Town of Sri Lanka

 Galle is a perfect town to walk around – just pray that it does not rain the day you visit it.
 We entered the town through a lovely arch next to an ancient Banyan Tree.
 A coat of arms still decorates the top of the arch.

 We entered the town through a lovely arch next to an ancient Banyan Tree.
 A coat of arms still decorates the top of the arch.

 My first stop was the Maritime Archaeology Museum.
 It was fascinating to see the world of sailing boats and sailors.